fingerpich/jalali-moment/README.md

 moment().format('jYYYY/jMMMM/jD'); // 1367/Bahman/4
 ```

-## Just use jalali calendar system
+## Use jalali calendar system primarily
-We could use both calendar system concurrently but
+This plugin adds Jalali calendar system to moment.js which is using gregorian calendar system
-sometimes we just need jalali system or we wouldn't like to change all moment.js methods and formats to work in jalali system.
+so we could use both calendar system concurrently but
-for example when you want to edit a datepicker (which is written by using moment.js) to work in jalali calendar system.
+you could use Jalali calendar as default system like the following code:

 ```js
     moment().format('YYYY/MMMM/D'); // 1989/January/24